hack-shack/beepy-directfb2/README.md

   * /usr/local/bin/df_pss

 Displays keyboard and mouse input.
 Good for testing the beepy hardware.
+(Note: beepy internal touchpad not working at this time.)
   * /usr/local/bin/df_input

 A starfield controlled by the mouse.
 Good way to test if your touchpad is working.
+(Note: beepy internal touchpad not working at this time.)
   * /usr/local/bin/df_spacedream

 Shows a chessboard texture.
 It can be moved around by clicking and dragging on the touchpad.
+(Note: beepy internal touchpad not working at this time.)
   * /usr/local/bin/df_texture

 Displays a GUI for RGB slider adjustment.
 Does not affect beepy RGB LED.